pxnditxyr/offerme-back/README.md

 The application will be available at `http://localhost:3001/graphql` 🌐.
 You could also click on the latest log in your terminal with "bun start:dev" if you prefer to do it that way 🌐.

+Finally you could run the seed mutation in the GraphQL link to have some essential data to start working

 ## Technologies Used 🛠️